In this section:

 Portsmouth Inclusion Outreach Service

-Details of the Portsmouth Inclusion Outreach Service offer as of September 2020 can be found on the Local Offer website.
+Details of Portsmouth’s Inclusion Outreach Service offer can be found on the Portsmouth SEND Local Offer website.

 The outreach support is available to all mainstream schools.
 It is delivered by a range of professionals from a partnership of services including MABS, Solent Academies Trust, Children’s Therapy Service, and experienced outreach SENCOs from mainstream schools in the city.